 In the centuries before the era until the first century, boats of the so-called Hjortspring-type were wide-spread in southern Scandinavia.
 These were boats of about seventeen meters long and had space for about twenty men peddling.
 These boats were built in the Nordic clinker-built tradition, thus where the edges of the hull planks overlap each other.
 By the end of the first century, the Hjortspring-type had been replaced by more sophisticated, also clinker-built, ships with oars.
 Much like the ships found in Halsnøy, Norway and in Björke, Sweden.

 In Bruges, Belgium a cargo ship was found, dated around 200.
 It was flat-bottomed, about fourteen meters long and carried sail.
 Like the Rhine barges mentioned above, it was carvel-built too.
 Similar to the Bruges boat, is the ship excavated at Blackfriairs (London), UK.
 The so-called Blackfriairs I shipwreck is dated second century and carried a sail.
 Both the Bruges and Blackfriairs I boats are seen as the ancestral to the cog ship.
-The cog ship became the dominant ship type of the Early Middle Ages, and thought to be the typical vessel of the Frisian merchants.
+The cog ship, with its big carrying capacity, became the dominant ship type of the Early Middle Ages, and thought to be the typical vessel of the Frisian merchants.
+Probably even developed by the Frisians.

 In Nydam Moss in Denmark, three ships were found.
 The best conserved is the Nydam Oak ship.
 The findings illustrate that by 300 the Germanic tribes already possessed quite seaworthy boats and warships.
 The Nydam Oak ship is a twenty-one meters long Man-O-War, and had space for thirty rowers annex warriors.
 Maybe it could carry a crew of in total of forty (probably) men.
 The ship was built in the Nordic tradition, namely clinker-built.
 The number of warriors nicely fits the description of Plinius, see above.